madmachineio/mm-sdk/IDEIntegration.md

 ## Download a project

+1. If the SD card status is not "*** ready", stop and alert.
+2. Pause the SD card detecting thread
-1. `cd` into the project directory
+3. `cd` into the project directory
-2. `mm-sdk/usr/mm/mm run --action download`
+4. `mm-sdk/usr/mm/mm run --action download`
+5. Resume the SD card detecting thread